Heliozoa/elm_rs/README.md

 - [ ] Handle recursive types
 - [ ] Handle generic types
 - [ ] Improve generated code
+- [ ] Attributes for controlling the name of the Elm type etc.

 ### License
 Licensed under either one of